roger-bai/double-encryption-project/key-management/README.md

 Defaulted at `http://127.0.0.1:8200`

 ## Functions
+`encode_base64(input_string: str) -> str`

+Takes a string and returns its URL-safe base64 encoding as a string.

+`decode_base64(input_string: str) -> str`

+Takes a URL-safe base64-encoded string and returns its decoding as an ASCII string.

 `create_key(key_name: str, url: str = vault_url)`

 Creates a key of name `key_name` for Vault server at `url` (default value at `vault_url`).